About the AIR Mentor Program

-Knowbility has fostered web accessibility awareness and skills through the AIR competition for more than 16 years.
-What began as a live in person hack-a-thon event has evolved in the last three years into an online contest, now called OpenAIR.
-Through programs like OpenAIR, Knowbility has inspired hundreds, if not thousands of web professionals to consider accessibility in their work.
-Several leaders in the industry (maybe even you) found their calling during these events.
+Knowbility has fostered web accessibility awareness and skills through the AIR competition for more than 20 years.
+Through the years Knowbility has inspired hundreds, if not thousands of web professionals to consider accessibility in their work.

 - Have expert level knowledge of WCAG.

 - Have expert level knowledge of accessibility techniques.

 - Have expert level knowledge of WAI-ARIA practices.